4 Chapter 4 – Preliminary Orbit Determination

 OTHER TYPES OF ORBIT DETERMINATION

 Comfix is one type of an orbit determination problem and requires the range site data.
-Alternative methods of determining a satellite’s orbit is possible if other parameters are available.
+Alternative methods of determining a satellite’s orbit are possible if other parameters are available.
 Below are a few other methods and are briefly mentioned and described.
 For more information, see the references.

 Gibbsian Method